 All lot lines and dimensions, including a legal description of each lot or parcel comprising the Large Solar Energy System.

-Names of owners of each lot or parcel within Township that is proposed to be within the Large Solar Energy System.
+Names of owners of each lot or parcel within the Township that is proposed to be within the Large Solar Energy System.

 Vicinity map showing the location of all surrounding land uses.

-Location and height of all proposed Solar Array(s), buildings, structures, electrical tie lines and transmission lines, security fencing, and all above-ground structures and utilities associated with a Large Solar Energy System.
+Location and height of all proposed Solar Array(s), buildings, structures, electrical tie lines and transmission lines, security fencing, and all above-ground structures and utilities associated with the Large Solar Energy System.

 Horizontal and vertical (elevation) scale drawings with dimensions that show the location of the proposed Solar Array(s), buildings, structures, electrical tie lines and transmission lines, security fencing and all above ground structures and utilities on the property.